 2015 LEGISLATION RECOVERY - Mark an "X" in the "2015 Legislation Recovery" box on the face of the return if you are claiming any of the recoveries allowed under Act 125 of the 2015 Regular Legislative Session.
-Section 7 of Act 125 allows a recovery of the credit amount reduced by the Act on a return filed after July 1, 2015, for which an extension was requested prior to July 1, 2015.
-You must attach Form R-6411, 2015 Legislation Recovery Worksheet - Corporation, Fiduciary, and Composite Partnership, to your return to show the calculation of the recoveries.
-Include the 2017 recovery amount in the amount claimed on Schedule RC-P2 for the appropriate credit.
-This amount could be in addition to any credits earned for the 2017 tax year.
+Section 7 of Act 125 allows a recovery of the credit amount reduced by the Act on a return filed after July 1, 2015, for which a valid extension was requested prior to July 1, 2015.
+You must attach Form R-6411 to your return to show the calculation of the recoveries.
+Include the 2018 recovery amount in the amount claimed on Schedule RC-P2 for the appropriate credit.
+This amount could be in addition to any credits earned for the 2018 tax year.
 For more information see Revenue Information Bulletin 17-018 on LDR's website.